mk-fg/reliable-discord-client-irc-daemon/README.rst

   ; disable-reactions: disables all "--- reacts" messages disable-reactions = no

-Flip that to "yes" in config to disable all those, or alternatively they can be blocked in a more fine-grained way in the IRC client.
+Flip that to "yes" in config to disable all those, or alternatively they can be blocked in a more fine-grained way in the IRC client, or regexp filters in
+#rdircd.control channel.

 There's a bunch of other similar tweaks that can be useful in there too.